 6. Spotting Fake Prada Sunglasses

-Prada is a well know designer brand in the world of sunglasses.
+Prada is a well known designer brand in the world of sunglasses.

 It is also one of the most replicated luxury brands.
 Being a part of the Luxottica conglomerate, Prada® shares the same authenticity features as other brands such as Gucci or Dolce & Gabbana.
 It also shares the standard things to check – box, case, and accessories as well as inside inscriptions on the arms (“Made in Italy, CE, serial number and frame measurements).